Marc-André Fleury: Chicago Blackhawks (2021–2022)

 On July 27, 2021, with the Golden Knights in need of salary cap space, Fleury was traded to the Chicago Blackhawks in exchange for minor league forward Mikael Hakkarainen, making Fleury the first goaltender since Dominik Hašek to be traded as the defending Vezina Trophy winner.
 According to both Fleury and his agent Allan Walsh, Fleury was not notified by the Golden Knights about the trade, and the two learned about it on Twitter.
 After being traded, Fleury reportedly contemplated retirement.
 However, on August 1, Fleury announced that he intended to play for the Blackhawks in the 2021–22 season.

-After the team began the season with a historically poor 0–7–2 start that would ultimately lead to the firing of coach Jeremy Colliton, Fleury recorded his first win as a Blackhawk on November 1, 2021, in a 5–1 win against the Ottawa Senators.
+Through six starts, Fleury posted a .888 save percentage and 3.92 goals against average, recording his first win as a Blackhawk on November 1, 2021, in a 5–1 win against the Ottawa Senators.
 On December 9, Fleury reached his 500th win in a shutout against the Montreal Canadiens, becoming the third goaltender in NHL history to reach the mark (after Patrick Roy and Martin Brodeur).
 On January 8, 2022, Fleury became the first goaltender in NHL history to beat all 32 teams in a win against the Vegas Golden Knights.

 With the Blackhawks struggling and pivoting into a team rebuild, the possibility of trading Fleury became a subject of intense speculation in the leadup to the 2022 trade deadline, given his elite reputation and the impending expiration of his contract.
 Any such trade was complicated by a gentlemen's agreement that former Blackhawks general manager Stan Bowman had made with Fleury in convincing him not to retire, wherein he would not be traded without his consent.
 New general manager Kyle Davidson stated that he intended to honour that arrangement.
 For his part, Fleury said "If I move, I would love a chance to win.
 That's what I play for, and that's what I love.
 But it's still a big 'if' at this point."